Jeet-web2026/Tech_exactly_task/README.md

 2. Use **Markdown syntax** for headers (`#`, `##`), code blocks (triple backticks), and lists (`-`)
 3. Add **screenshots in a folder named `screenshots`** and reference them in Markdown
 4. Add **badges** for Laravel, PHP, MySQL, and License

----

-If you want, I can **recreate your current README exactly in this styled format** and **include placeholders for screenshots** so it will look polished directly on GitHub.

-Do you want me to do that?